TESS photometry of the nova eruption in V606 Vul: asymmetric photosphere and multiple ejections?: Results

 The phase of the periodic variations is not interrupted by mini-flares nor the long period of high brightness (Peak~1) when the periodic variations temporarily disappear.
 The phase stability of the variations, illustrated by Figure~\ref{fig:phasedlightcurve}, suggest its relation to the orbital motion of the binary.
 Depending on the physical origin of the modulation, the orbital period may be equal to or twice as long as the observed photometric periodicity.

 \cite{2021JAVSO..49..261S} reports the detection of what might be the same periodic signal in ground-based photometry of \nova{} obtained by the author over a time span of 57\,d.
 However, the period derived by \cite{2021JAVSO..49..261S} is 8\,min longer than the one we derived from {\em TESS} photometry.
 The value of this statistically significant discrepancy is close to 1 cycle per 3 days.
 It may result from aliasing \citep[e.g.,][]{2018ApJS..236...16V}.
 While equation~(\ref{eq:perror}) is related to the width of the periodogram peak, a large gap between densely sampled sections of the lightcurve may produce multiple peaks of nearly-equal power corresponding to different whole numbers of periods fitting into the gap.
 The nearly-equal height of the periodogram peaks reflects one's inability to be sure if the lightcurve maximum seen before the gap and the lightcurve maximum seen after the gap are $n-1$, $n$, or $n+1$ cycles apart.
-In that case, the period determination accuracy is limited by one's ability to distinguish the peak with the highest power among the few closely separated peaks rather than the width of an individual peak.
+In that case, the period determination accuracy is limited by one's ability to identify the peak with the highest power among the few closely separated peaks rather than the width of an individual peak.
+We highlight the tentative detection of the periodic signal by \cite{2021JAVSO..49..261S} to point out the prospects of searching for similar periodic signals in other novae using ground-based photometry.
+A reliable detection of such signal would probably require a dedicated multi-site observing campaign and careful lightcurve detrending, but appears technically feasible.